 There are no fixed upper or lower limits on the number of articles in any proceedings.
 High quality workshops or summer schools with 10 to 20 substantial papers are of as much interest as a major international conference with a 1000 papers.

 Where are AIP Conference Proceedings indexed?

-AIP Publishing recognizes the importance of enhancing visibility and discoverability of published research through inclusion within abstracting and indexing (A+I) databases.
-We support this goal by providing A+I services with automated electronic data feeds of all our published proceedings volumes.
+AIP recognizes the importance of enhancing visibility and discoverability of published research through inclusion within abstracting and indexing (A+I) databases used by researchers.
+AIP supports this goal by providing A+I services with electronic data feeds of all our published proceedings volumes.

-AIP Conference Proceedings are indexed in a number of services, including these leading databases:
+AIP Conference Proceedings are currently indexed in these leading databases:

 - The Conference Proceedings Citation Index (part of Web of Science)

 - Scopus (Elsevier)